Add a few mid-morning dining spots to your repertoire with our guide to finding the best brunches in Singapore!

 Fancy a Mexican brunch?
-One of our favourite spots, Super Loco, puts out amazing brunch creations during the weekend, like huevos rancheros (can’t forget that classic), a steak breakfast burrito, a pulled pork torta, and the must-try blue corn cake.
+One of our favourite spots, Super Loco, puts out amazing brunch creations during the weekend, like huevos rancheros (can’t forget that classic), a breakfast burrito, a pulled pork torta, and the must-try churros.
 They even offer the oh-so-healthy (yet yummy) acai bowl!

 The Lokal: Brunch that oozes Melbourne vibes

 Modelled after famous Melbourne joint, Pope Joan, The Lokal offers plenty of Aussie-inspired creations.
-The LOKAL bangers & mash, and lobster roll are real hits, but if you’d like to customise your own brunch special, you can choose from the extensive list of sides.
+If you’d like to customise your own brunch special, you can choose from the extensive list of sides.
 Handmade ricotta, poached eggs, toasted pumpernickel, dry-cured bacon… you’re going to have to make some big decisions.
 Also, fab coffee from sister outlet Sarnies is available here.